 The built in on-page SEO of all of the pages of the site is very good by default and has been created by consulting several SEO experts.
 However, many advanced users of the software may wish to edit the SEO settings of the dynamic pages of the site (dynamic pages are mostly the search results pages and profile pages of the members of the site).

-Find the SEO Template and click on the Edit button to make changes.
+Find the SEO template and click on the Customize or Edit button to make changes.

 When the page loads, move to the SEO Settings tab.
 Check the information below to learn how to edit it: